Provide policy formulation for, as well as coordination, regulation and

 Department of Public Works is mandated to be the custodian and portfolio

-manager of national government’s immovable assets.
-Following the
+manager of government’s immovable assets.
+Following the creation of the

-operationalisation of the Property Management Trading Entity in 2015/16, the
+Property Management Trading Entity in 2015/16, the department’s role now

-department’s role will now be policy formulation, coordination, regulation and
+consists of policy formulation, coordination, regulation and oversight

-oversight relating to the provision of accommodation and expert built
+relating to the provision of accommodation and expert built environment

-environment services to client departments at the national government level;
+services to client departments at the national level; and, through the

-as well as, through the Property Management Trading Entity, the planning,
+Property Management Trading Entity, the planning, acquiring, managing and

-acquiring, managing and disposing of immovable assets in the department’s
+disposing of immovable assets in the department’s custody.
+The Department is

 National Treasury, departments and commitees are busy with different things depending on the time of year: